SolidHal/PrawnOS/README.md

 * Expanding the PrawnOS image allows you to boot PrawnOS from the same USB or SD device that you wrote the image to
 * Expansion does _NOT_ support root encryption.
 For root encryption the filesystem must be written after the encrypted root is created.

 ### Install to internal drive (emmc) or to SD card or USB drive
 Now on the C201, insert the drive you wrote the PrawnOS image to.
 Press `control+u` at boot to boot from the external drive.

-If you are running stock coreboot and haven't flashed Libreboot, you will first have to enable developer mode and enable USB / external device booting.
-A quick search should get you some good guides, but if you're having issues feel free to open an issue here on github.
+If you are running stock coreboot and haven't flashed Libreboot, you will first have to enable developer mode and enable USB / external device booting:

 At the prompt, login as root.
 The password is blank.